LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 - Grades for lab production versions submitted after the due date will be reduced by 10%.
 - No late assignments may be submitted after the end of week 10.
-- Code reviews, quizzes and exams cannot be taken after the due date.
+- Code reviews, quizzes and exams cannot be submitted or taken after the due date unless you recieve permission from the instructor due to extenuating circumstances.

 ## Accessibility and Campus Navigation